BigCommerce vs Shopify: Everything You Need to Know

 Theme Customization With Liquid

-Shopify uses its own PHP theming language referred to as “Liquid.”
-The themes and templates are coded with Liquid, so it’s difficult to customize themes if you don’t know how to code in that language.
-However, note that you may need to hire a developer who understands how to code in that language if you're looking for customization.
+Shopify uses its own language referred to as “Liquid.”
+The themes and templates are coded with Liquid, so it’s difficult to customize themes if you don’t know how to code in that specific language.
+However, note that you may need to hire a developer who understands how to code in that language if you’re looking for customization.

 App Integrations Can Disrupt Your Theme

+Although themes and third party apps provide additional functionality, there’s a chance that an app may not work with your theme or may require modification to the theme to make it work.
 Another consideration is that all app integrations are built differently.
-Some create additional files and inject those snippets into your theme's files.
+Some create additional files and inject those snippets into your theme’s files.
 If and when you remove that app, it may delete only the app and keep the files it created.
-This leaves your theme with unnecessary edits that will cause potential issues down the road.
+This leaves your theme with unnecessary code that will cause potential issues down the road such as slow site speeds.

 This becomes problematic if a developer is utilizing the Slate toolkit to connect or modify your store's current theme but is uninformed of the new app and its files.
 As a result, debugging and troubleshooting themes become more difficult.

-Success Story: A Re-Platforming Experience
+A Re-Platforming Experience

-Re-platforming often requires partnering with an agency to aid in the migration process.
-Learn how Groove Commerce, a certified BigCommerce Elite partner, can help design, build and grow your eCommerce website.
+how Groove Commerce, a certified BigCommerce Elite partner, can help design, build and grow your eCommerce website.

 BigCommerce vs Shopify: Our Recommendation